 Alexandrina I’ve not had any likes on pitches, which is always disconcerting, as I feel like I’ve re-worked my pitches several times.
 This year I’ve made sure I was in DM Groups, commenting on other people’s pitches and being more social about it.
 It helps with the community.

 [In September #Pitmad, Cheryl and her co-writer’s first novel] got 2 likes and… [two agents] asked for a full.
 We’ve now been waiting two months… [to hear back from one].
 It took her two months to ask for the full after the first fifty pages.
 [The second agent asked for a proposal, then pages, then rejected the manuscript.
 Cheryl’s longest full rejection took a year to come through.]

 Debbie At the first few I didn’t get agent requests.
 I kept doing them and I got better and more attention.
 I’ve had agent responses.
 I’ve had fulls requested through this.
-If the agent requests your work, rather than cold query, then the agent is interested… they usually like it more.
 I’ve had a weird experienced where agent’s heart my pitches, I’ve started researching them and they have nothing on their list that has anything to do with what I’m writing, like no Scifi [Debbie’s main genre 😉].

 Being in a query group has really helped, so you don’t feel alone.
 I think commenting boosts signal from an algorithm point of view.
 I like the fake likes… just this guy from somewhere.
 A kind soul or whatever.
 I feel better seeing five hearts and one real one than nothing at all, because nothing is so sad.

 What have been your Biggest Learnings so far?

 Alexandrina Be more social.
 I never actively searched for a critique partner via Twitter.
 I never found DM groups.
 Pitch parties… I feel like I have more confidence to say, ‘Hi.
 I see you’re doing x, y, z.
 Do you want to swap pages?’